xuizy/Distributed_Computation_of_Source_Target_and_Mixed_Strongly_Connected_Components/README.md

 ## Overview

 This repository contains a centralized implementation of the algorithm described in the paper: **"Distributed Computation of Source, Target, and Mixed Strongly Connected Components in Multi-Agent Systems"**.
 This paper presents a method for computing the source SCCs, target SCCs, and the mixed SCCs in a distributed fashion, leveraging the decentralized nature of distributed systems to efficiently identify SCCs within large-scale graphs.

+To use this code, please cite the following:
+* Reed, E. A., Ramos, G., Bogdan, P., & Pequito, S. (2022). *A scalable distributed dynamical systems approach to learn the strongly connected components and diameter of networks*.
+IEEE Transactions on Automatic Control, 68(5), 3099-3106.
+* Ramos, G., & Pequito, S. (2024). *Distributed Computation of Source, Target, and Mixed Strongly Connected Components in Multi-Agent Systems*.
+16th International Conference on Automatic Control and Soft-Computing CONTROLO'2024: book of abstracts.

 ## Keywords